Aeroflot personnel help physically challenged passengers in airports, during boarding and upon arrival.

 Please inform us if you are going to take on board a wheel chair (its size, foldability, battery-powered (if yes, the battery type)), crutches or a guide dog.

-On request by passengers with motor-neuron illnesses, the company will provide a wheel chair (free of charge), and special elevator (paid service).
+On request by passengers with motor-neuron illnesses, the company will provide a wheel chair (free of charge).
 Please inform us if you require these services when booking or buying a ticket, but not later than 36 hours before departure (72 hours before departure if a stretcher is required).

 Assistance for mentally challenged passengers is provided only upon presentation of a medical certificate specifying the person’s needs.
 Carriage shall be agreed upon with the carrier beforehand, and confirmed immediately before departure.